Understanding hip dysplasia in babies

 What is hip dysplasia in babies?

-Usually, only one hip is affected but sometimes both can.
+Typically, only hip is affected, although in some cases, both hips may be involved.
 DDH can occur at birth or develop in the weeks and months that follow.
 DDH can vary from mild to severe but usually isn’t painful.
 However, it can become troublesome later in life if left untreated.

 What can cause hip dysplasia in babies?

-From family history to the sex of your child, discover the most common causes of hip dysplasia below.
+From family history to the sex of your child, discover the most common risk factors for hip dysplasia below.

 What are the signs of hip dysplasia in babies and children?